Bill Robinson: Legacy

-Robinson was a popular figure in both black and white entertainment worlds of his era, and is remembered for the support that he gave to fellow performers, including Fred Astaire, Eleanor Powell, Lena Horne, Jesse Owens and the Nicholas Brothers.
+Robinson was a popular figure in both black and white entertainment worlds of his era, and is remembered for the support he gave to fellow performers including Fred Astaire, Eleanor Powell, Lena Horne, Jesse Owens and the Nicholas Brothers.

 Robinson was successful despite the obstacle of racism.
 A favorite Robinson anecdote is that he seated himself in a restaurant and a customer objected to his presence.
 When the manager suggested that it might be better if Robinson leave, he smiled and asked, "Have you got a ten-dollar bill?"
 Politely asking to borrow the manager's note for a moment, Robinson added six $10 bills from his own wallet and mixed them up, then extended the seven bills together, adding, "Here, let's see you pick out the colored one".
 The restaurant manager served Robinson without further delay.

 Robinson co-founded the New York Black Yankees baseball team in Harlem in 1936 with financier James "Soldier Boy" Semler.
 The team was a successful member of the Negro National League until it disbanded in 1948 after Major League Baseball was desegregated.

 In 1989, a joint U.S. Senate/House resolution declared National Tap Dance Day to be May 25, the anniversary of Bill Robinson's birth.

 Robinson was inducted into the National Museum of Dance's Mr. & Mrs. Cornelius Vanderbilt Whitney Hall of Fame in 1987.

 Popular myths, legends, and misconceptions

-There are several commonly cited anecdotes about Robinson that are likely the result of conflicting stories put out by Robinson's second wife Fanny, or his manager, Marty Forkins, or by various show business associates of Robinson.
-There are also numerous documented instances in which Robinson gave conflicting stories to news reporters at different times.
+There are several commonly cited anecdotes about Robinson that are likely the result of conflicting stories put out by Robinson's second wife Fanny, his manager Marty Forkins, or by various show business associates.
+There are also numerous documented instances in which Robinson gave conflicting stories to reporters at different times.

 According to his biographer, Robinson had previously served in the Spanish–American War, where he sustained an accidental gunshot wound.
 He was 36 when the U.S entered World War I, and received a letter of commendation from the War Department for his work during the war in boosting morale at training camps in the United States, not overseas.

 It has further been claimed that, along with serving in the trenches in World War I, Robinson was also the drum major for the 369th Hellfighters Band and led the regimental band up Fifth Avenue on the 369th's return from overseas.
 While numerous sources repeat the claim of Bill Robinson's appointment as drum major in the 369th Regiment Band, this is not mentioned in either Mr. Bojangles, the Bill Robinson biography by Jim Haskins and N.R.
 Mitgang, or A Life in Ragtime, the biography of James Reese Europe, the leader of the 369th regimental band.